Sky Princess' cabins are comfortable (featuring one of our favorite beds at sea), though they run on the small side.

 Princess offers accessible cabins in a variety of categories on Sky Princess.
 These rooms have wider entry ways, more space around the bed, and wheel-in showers.
 In accessible rooms with balconies, the balcony space is also increased.

-Balcony: A comfortable 214 to 222 square feet (including the balcony), these cabins have room for two to three people, with just a tiny bit more storage space than inside rooms.
+Balcony: A comfortable 214 to 222 square feet (including the balcony), Sky Princess balcony cabins have room for two to three people, with just a tiny bit more storage space than inside rooms.
 Depending on the configuration, you might also have an armchair and small coffee table.
 The balcony has two blue mesh chairs and a small drinks table.

 Deluxe Balcony: These balcony cabins have larger balconies than standard balcony cabins and feature sofa beds.
 The balconies feature two mesh chairs and a small metal drinks table.
-Most run about 233 square feet, but aft-view deluxe balconies are slightly larger, ranging from 242 to 312 square feet.
+Most run about 233 square feet, but aft-view Premium Deluxe Balcony staterooms on Sky Princess are slightly larger, ranging from 242 to 312 square feet.

 Mini-Suite: Mini-suites are approximately 323 square feet and have a larger balcony and a sitting room with a sofa bed and coffee table separated from the bed area by a curtain.
 There are two flat-screen TVs (one by the bed and the other in the sitting room).
 The large balcony has two to four mesh chairs, a small table and an ottoman.